Homily for the Second Sunday of Lent (A) (08th March, 2020) on the Gospel

 Ps 32:4-5.18-20.22 (R. v.22);

 Those days, when rice was the major thing that gives children joy whenever they remember Sunday for those families who could afford it every Sunday and major solemnities like Christmas.
 Children could stay wherever they visited and noticed that rice was being prepared for as long as it would take to prepare it.
 Telling a child before he or she partakes of it that someone is looking for him or her would most certainly fall on deaf ears.
-Sometimes, they could get as much as just a handful or even something less than that.
-One would always get the best from the children just with the promise of giving them rice because it was what they wanted.
+Sometimes, each child could get just a handful or even something less than that.
+One would always get the best from children just with the promise of giving them rice because it was what they wanted.

 Topic: Our Dwelling Place.

 Conditions in life both those considered favourable and those considered unfavourable do make some think that they have reached the final bus stop.
 Some who consider their conditions favourable are ready to do anything to see that they remained in it whereas some of those who do not like theirs are equally ready to do anything to change it.
 At the sight of the transfiguration of Jesus in today’s gospel Peter said: “Lord it is good for us to be here; if you wish, I will make three dwellings here, one for you, one for Moses, and one for Elijah”.
 This was before the condition he considered favourable.
 This same Peter rebuked Jesus when He foretold His passion and death saying: “God forbid, Lord!
 This shall never happen to you” (Matt 16:22) and even denied Him during His passion and death, cf. (Matt 26:70, 72, 74).
 Job rightly asked: “Shall we receive the good at the hand of God, and not receive the bad?”
 (Job 2:10).